brucemack/brucemack.github.io/_posts/2025-10-26-asl-dsp-notes.md

 title: Notes on AllStarLink DSP in chan_simpleusb.c
 ---

+There are some important DSP functions in the Simple USB channel, but those functions don't have much documentation to explain how they work.
+This page contains my analysis.

 # Upsampling (Interpolation) High-Pass Filter

 (See [chan_simpleusb.c code](https://github.com/AllStarLink/app_rpt/blob/f8e4aee84bfeeb4c3acf3ccd2c1a0cdefaef1936/channels/chan_simpleusb.c#L2130)).

-The USB audio devices are running at 48 kHz.
-The network audio runs at 8 kHz.
-Network audio needs to be upsampled by a factor of 6.
-As per normal multi-rate technique, a low-pass filter needs to be applied after the 8kHz sample has been copied 6 times.
+The USB audio devices run at a 48 kHz sample rate.
+The IAX network audio runs at 8 kHz.
+Network audio needs to be upsampled by a factor of 6 as it is received.
+As per normal multi-rate technique, a low-pass filter needs to be applied after the 8kHz data has been expanded to 48kHz.
 An FIR filter is used.
 The comment
 says: "2900 Hz passband with 0.5 db ripple, 6300 Hz stopband at 60db."
 The coefficients from the actual code are here: